tvrzna/emptty/README.md

 `VERTICAL_SELECTION` Prints available WM/DE each on new line instead of printing on single line.

 `LOGGING` Defines the way, how is logging handled.
-Possible values are "default", "appending" or "disabled".
-Default value is "default".
+Possible values are "rotate", "appending" or "disabled".
+Default value is "rotate".

 `LOGGING_FILE` Overrides path of log file.
 Default value is `/var/log/emptty/[TTY_NUMBER].log`.
 __NOTE:__ It expects existence of directories to defined logging file.